tocco934/aws-foundry-ssl/docs/IPv6.md

   - **Assign IPv6**: Choose a single subnet, then Edit subnet settings.
 Turn on `Enable auto-assign IPv6 address`.
 You likely also want to change `Hostname type` from `IP name` to `Resource name`.
 Also make this change for each of your subnets in the VPC
 - **Route Tables**: Add a new route for `::/0`, pointed to your Internet Gateway (use the `0.0.0.0/0` entry as a reference)

 Then deploy Foundry using this script.
 It should be assigned both an IPv4 and IPv6 address.
-However, the IPv6 address won't be routed until you manually configure its `AAAA` DNS record.
+Route53 via the AWS CLI is called by a `systemd` timer to add both the `A` and/or `AAAA` routing entries shortly after the server boots up.

 ### Uplifting an Existing Deploy